San Francisco Giants: 1977–1982

 For the 1977 season, the Giants switched to pullover uniforms.
 "Giants" on the home uniform was changed from serifed block lettering to cursive script, and the color scheme returned to black with orange trim.
 The road uniform became orange, with letters in black with white trim.
 Neck and sleeve stripes are in black, orange and white.
 Both uniforms received chest numbers.
 The standard cap was changed to feature an orange brim.

 The 1978 season saw the Giants add a black alternate uniform, an inverse of their road orange uniform.
 All three uniforms now featured the "Giants" script previously exclusive to the home uniform.

 1983–1993

-Before the 1983 season, the Giants returned to a traditional buttoned uniform.
+Before the 1983 season, the Giants returned to a traditional buttoned uniform designed by Sidjakov Berman & Gomez.
 This design returned to the classic look they wore early in their San Francisco tenure, but with a few exceptions.
 The lettering became more rounded (save for the player's name), the neck stripes were removed, and the interlocking "SF" and black piping was added on the road gray uniform.
 The caps returned to an all-black design.